simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-08-15
+<br />**Date image released:**  2024-08-16
-<br />**This image is owned by:**  Clear Skies
+<br />**This image is owned by:**  Jason Dain
-<br />**Title of the image:**  Late Night Vallentuna
+<br />**Title of the image:**  Meteor Borealis
-<br />**Description for the image:**  Bright Mars and even brighter Jupiter are in close conjunction just above the pine trees in this post-midnight skyscape from Vallentuna, Sweden.
-Taken on August 12 during a geomagnetic storm, the snapshot records the glow of aurora borealis or northern lights, beaming from the left side of the frame.
-Of course on that date Perseid meteors rained through planet Earth's skies, grains of dust from the shower's parent, periodic comet Swift-Tuttle.
-The meteor streak at the upper right is a Perseid plowing through the atmosphere at about 60 kilometers per second.
-Also well-known in in Earth's night sky, the bright Pleides star cluster shines below the Perseid meteor streak.
-In Greek myth, the Pleiades were seven daughters of the astronomical titan Atlas and sea-nymph Pleione.
-The Pleiades and their parents' names are given to the cluster's nine brightest stars.
+<br />**Description for the image:**  A single exposure made with a camera pointed almost due north on August 12 recorded this bright Perseid meteor in the night sky west of Halifax, Nova Scotia, Canada.
+The meteor's incandescent trace is fleeting.
+It appears to cross the stars of the Big Dipper, famous northern asterism and celestial kitchen utensil, while shimmering curtains of aurora borealis, also known as the northern lights, dance in the night.
+Doubling the wow factor for night skywatchers near the peak of this year's Perseid meteor shower auroral activity on planet Earth was enhanced by geomagnetic storms.
+The intense space weather was triggered by flares from an active Sun.
 Gallery: Perseid Meteor Shower 2024 and Aurorae
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/PerseidM45Aurora_Heden.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/JZ8_3744Dain.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).